 Wildlife of Flinders Ranges National Park

 In the present day, this 635 million years old landscape is made up of rugged cliffs, spectacular gorges, and stony creeks.
-It is home to a wide array of wildlife species, most notably the endangered Yellow-footed Rock-wallaby.
+It is home to a wide array of native Australian wildlife species, most notably the endangered Yellow-footed Rock-wallaby.

 Probably the cutest of Flinders Ranges animals, this species is superbly adapted to the rocky environment of the rangers.
 Apart from their amazing agility, the Yellow-footed rock-wallabies are equipped with a rusty-grey coat that makes them almost invisible among the rocks.